Starfish-develop/Starfish/README.md

 If you see a blank line, then the package successfully installed.
 If you see any errors, then something went wrong--please file an [issue](https://github.com/iancze/Starfish/issues).

-Now that you've successfully installed the code, please see the [documentation](http://arxiv.org/abs/1412.5177) on how to begin using *Starfish* to solve your spectroscopic inference problem.
+Now that you've successfully installed the code, please see the [documentation]() on how to begin using *Starfish* to solve your spectroscopic inference problem, or head to the [cookbook]() for a taste of a typical workflow.

-## Features in development**

-* generalize model parameters (e.g., B fields, alpha enhancement, etc...) to accommodate different types of model spectra.
-* faster GP kernel optimization
-* extinction laws
-* accretion continuum from veiling
-* Moon contamination of spectra

-If you wish to help with any of these, please fork the repository and submit a pull request!